uprev-mrt/example-esp32-gatt-standalone/README.rst

 Step 2: Specify the Gatt Profile
 --------------------------------

 ``mrt-ble`` uses yaml files to describe gatt profiles and generate code.
-The easiest way to get started is to generate the sample template
+The easiest way to get started is to generate the example template

 .. code:: bash